tabbykatz/100-days-of-code/r1-log.md

 met with groups at school to share our progress on portfolio projects.
 Tried in vain to nest more config in my next.config.js then allowed myself to be entranced by three.js for awhile.
+### day 29/99
+I took the second half of the day off, but this morning I spent (yet more) time looking into next.config.js, fidding with some styles, and resuming my freecodecamp work.